mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     >[!NOTE]
     >
-    >When copying the request or response payloads into your own code, make sure you replace {USER_TOKEN} and {API_KEY} with correct values.
+    >When copying the request or response payloads into your own code, make sure you replace {USER_TOKEN} and {API_KEY} with valid values.